 How do you help a centuries-old commodity building product manufacturer engage today’s A&D community?
 Create a must-See experience that explores its unique history.

-The importance of commodity building products are often overlooked by architects and designers.
+The importance of commodity building products is often overlooked by architects and designers.
 The truth is that these products, no matter how big or small, have a lasting impact on a building’s performance.
 This is especially true for door and closure solutions.
 From fire doors to rolling security grilles to high-performance insulated doors, there are more to these often-specified yet rarely discussed products than meets the eye.

 With the 2018 American Institute of Architects (AIA) annual conference rapidly approaching, Stoner Bunting Advertising found a unique opportunity to help a commodity client stand out among its competitors.
 By developing an architectural tour and continuing education unit (CEU), we were able increase the brand’s visibility and reputation within the A&D industry.
 The rest is literally history.